SSI Scripting Essentials

 Changes for VIP+ Customers

-If you are signed up for VIP+ Hosting, Server Side Includes can be turned on and off for individual directories from within your MyFreeola account.
+If you are signed up for our legacy VIP Hosting service, Server Side Includes can be turned on and off for individual directories from within your MyFreeola account.
 Once logged in select My Websites from the left-hand navigation followed by Options & FTP Settings next to the desired domain name.
 On this page should be a button that reads Directory Settings, this section will allow you to alter the SSI settings however you wish.